 A tax charge normally becomes due if a client’s pension contributions exceed the annual allowance.
 Pension carry forward, where available, allows them to make pension contributions in excess of the annual allowance while still receiving tax relief.

 To qualify, the client must have used up their annual allowance in the current tax year and have contributed less than their annual allowance in any of the previous three tax years.
-For example, if they only contributed £30,000 in the last tax year, then £10,000 in unused allowance can potentially be carried forward to the current tax year.
+For example, if they only contributed £30,000 in 2022/23 when the annual allowance was £40,000, then £10,000 in unused allowance can potentially be carried forward to the current tax year.
 A condition is the client must earn at least the amount they wish to contribute in the year they are making the investment, unless the contributions are funded by the employer.
 Certain other conditions apply too.